Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 4. Double Bottom pattern

-The opposite of a double top pattern, this pattern forms when the price hits the same support level twice and bounces back, and the uptrend begins.
+The opposite of a double top chart pattern, this pattern forms when the price hits the same support level twice and bounces back, and the uptrend begins.

-• How to Trade: Buy when the price breaks its previous high, take your entry there, keep your stop loss below the support level and your take profit at the previous high.
+• How to Trade: Buy when the price breaks its previous high, take your entry there, keep your stop loss below the support level, and take your profit at the previous high.

 5. Triple Top pattern

-• What it means: This pattern indicates a strong bearish reversal and the end of an uptrend.
+• What it means: This chart pattern indicates a strong bearish reversal and the end of an uptrend.

-• How to Trade: Sell when the price gets rejected from the resistance level by the third time.
+• How to Trade: Sell when the price gets rejected from the resistance level for the third time.
 Take entry there, keep your stop loss above the resistance level and your take profit at the previous lower low.

 6. Triple Bottom pattern